- 17170 Jordan Rd, Selma, TX 78154, USA

 This is typically between 2-4 hours after the extermination and the same goes for instances when you personally sprayed or treated the space.

-Having said that, you might be asked to wait longer depending on factors like severity of the …
+Having said that, you might be asked to wait …

 Blood Stains - Bed bugs eat blood meals and therefore they leave a stain when smashed.
 These bloodstains tend to be very noticeable on bedding.